Getting started¶

 Plane waves example¶

-As an example three layer structure consisting of a prism (z < 0), 50 nm thick silver film and air is studied.
-Such kind of structure supports surface plasmon resonance (SPP) if excited by p-polarized light and is named Kretschmann configuration.
-The example code is shown bellow and could be divided into following steps:
+As an example, a three-layer structure consisting of a prism (z < 0), a 50-nm-thick silver film and air is studied.
+Such a structure supports surface plasmon resonance (SPR) if excited by p-polarized light and is known as the Kretschmann configuration.
+The example code is shown below and could be divided into the following steps:

 Initializing

-calculate the dependence of reflection, transmission and enhancment factor on the angle of incidence.Find the plasmonic resonance by maximum enhancment.
+Sweepcalculate the dependence of reflection, transmission and enhancement factor on the angle of incidence.Find the plasmonic resonance from the maximum enhancement.

 Calculate 1D fields at plasmonic resonance by